 Like Pinterest, I also use Google to search “things to do in LOCATION”.
 I enjoy going through the city guides and blog posts on the top things to do in the next city I’m visiting.

 to platform to find Instagram worthy coffee shops and restaurants in Seattle

 and in the new cities I’m visiting.
 Again, this is a little bit more time

 intensive.
 You have to click through the photos of each location and scroll

 through the pages of restaurants and coffee shops.

 You also have to see the potential of each location.
 A lot of photos uploaded into Yelp are usually focused on the food.
 Sometimes you might only see a snippet or a few photos of the inside of the restaurant.

 For instance, the photo below is near the bathroom of a new coffee shop that recently opened in Seattle called Santo Coffee.
 I found only one photo of the interiors featuring this wall in the background.

-Here are all the Instagram guides I’ve used Yelp for:
+the Instagram guides I’ve used Yelp for: